diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The workflow definition file workflow.xml must appear in the top level of this directory.
 JAR files containing the application’s MapReduce classes are placed in the lib directory.

 ##### Running an Oozie workflow job
-For this we use the oozie command-line tool, a client program for communicating with an Oozie server.
+For this we use the `oozie command-line tool, a client program for communicating with an Oozie server`.
 For convenience, we export the OOZIE_URL environment variable to tell the oozie command which Oozie server to use (here we’re using one running locally):
 ```shell
 $ export OOZIE_URL="http://localhost:11000/oozie"
 $ oozie job -config ch06-mr-dev/src/main/resources/max-temp-workflow.properties \